navatharaagi/AWS-Developer-Tools/README.md

 - Approval actions are generally used when you want a human to:
 - Perform a code review or change management review
 - Test the application/perform quality assurance
 - Approval actions can be implemented during any stage of a pipeline.
-- However, they are generally added after the built application has been deployed onto test servers, and before the built application is deployed to production servers.
+- However, they are generally added after the built pplication has been deployed onto test servers, and before the built application is deployed to production servers.
 (Beta -> Approval -> Production)
 - Approval actions utilize AWS SNS Topics to notify the target human tester that whatever needs to be reviewed is ready for review